nickmeldrum/nickmeldrum.com.markdownblog/Web/Posts/decorators-in-javascript-using-monkey-patching-closures-prototypes-proxies-and-middleware.md

 Why am I complicating things with an asynchronous call using setTimeout?

-I included a wrapper function here that has some asynchronous code because we are in the land of JavaScript, a single threaded non-blocking language where asynchronous code is king.
+I included a wrapper function here that has some asynchronous code because we are in the land of JavaScript: a single threaded, non-blocking language where asynchronous code is king.
 If your code can't handle "asynchronicity" then it's missing most of the point of the language design of JavaScript.

 This "validator" function is emulating going off to a database to check the validity of the value by using setTimeout and calling the inner function in the callback.
 This way we can test if our implementations are still going to work when dealing with asynchronous code.